-The San Francisco bay area has a large Iranian community, and both Iranian and non-Iranian artist-scholars continue to research, create, and innovate within this beautiful tradition.
-Sometimes referred to as “classical” or “art” dance, Persian professional dance for the stage as we know it is a relatively new and evolving art form, blending the aesthetics of Persian social dance and professional entertainers from times past with ballet and contemporary stagecraft.
+Sometimes referred to as “classical” or “art” dance, Persian professional dance for the stage is -like all art- an evolving form, blending the aesthetics of social dance and professional entertainers from times past with ballet and contemporary stagecraft.